 As I grew up, my belief in God grew too.
-I remember wondering sometimes if other people thought about God as much as I did, or if I was just a weirdo.
-A lot of people find that as they grow older, their religiosity fades away.
+I wondered sometimes if other people thought about God as much as I did, or if I was just a weirdo.
+People often find that as they grow older, their religiosity fades away.
 But for a number of reasons I won’t go into here, mine didn’t.
 At the age of 14, I decided to commit myself and my life to Jesus.
 It was strange but I felt like I had fallen in love with God somehow.
 That year, I asked my parents not to give me any presents for Christmas (apart from Amnesty International membership) because I wanted to celebrate it as the birthday of Jesus, not as a commercial, secular holiday.
 At 16, I decided I wanted to dedicate myself and my life to God, so I got baptised.
 I decided I didn’t want to get married because I dreamed of being a missionary and helping poor people in some far off country.

 Let me explain a bit further what I mean by that.
 When I was a teenager I had read a book called I Dared to Call Him Father by an ex-Muslim woman named Bilquis Sheikh.
 In it, she talked about how after a painful divorce, she had turned to the Qur’an for comfort as she usually did in a time of difficulty, but didn’t find any comfort there at all; instead, she was hurt by the callousness and coldness she found within its pages.
 “Well, of course”, I had thought at the time.
 “The Qur’an is just a normal book.”
 (I’d read much of it in school and found it tedious and unremarkable, and as a Christian of course I knew it wasn’t really the word of any god).